-One of the most frustrating things in Gardenscapes is losing a level even when you feel you played well.
-You made good matches, used power-ups, cleared a large part of the board — and yet the moves ran out.
+One of the most frustrating moments in Gardenscapes is losing a level even when it feels like everything was done correctly.
+Good matches, strong power-ups, large parts of the board cleared — and still the moves run out.

 What Move Economy Means in Gardenscapes